 The selection process includes the Higher Executive Officer Test, which evaluates verbal reasoning, numerical ability, and situational judgement, designed to assess workplace judgement and responses to complex scenarios.
-Recruitment is infrequent, with only a limited number of positions available, making competition intense.
-Thorough preparation is essential to securing this prestigious role.
+With limited positions and infrequent recruitment, competition is intense, making thorough preparation essential to securing this prestigious role.

 Our comprehensive Irish Civil Service Higher Executive Officer Online Test PrepPack includes targeted practice tests and detailed solutions to help you prepare for test day.